The 4th Of July Savings Event Ends Tuesday July 8, 2025 7:00 am EST. Act Now

 Proper System Sizing

-Another way to size air conditioners is to determine the system size that is currently in place.
-The manufacturers do not list the air conditioner size on the unit.
-The system capacity will be coded into the model number of the outdoor unit.
+Another way to size air conditioners is to determine the system size currently in place.
+Manufacturers do not list the air conditioner size on the unit; instead, the system capacity is coded into the outdoor unit's model number.
+This is essentially how a manual AC tonnage calculator works, converting BTUs to tons.

 • 18 = 1.5 tons